ghostbar/hapi-mongodb2/README.md

 License
 -------

 Licensed under the terms of the ISC.
+A copy of the license can be found in the file `LICENSE`.

 © 2015, Jose Luis Rivas `<me@ghostbar.co>`